-Development\.
+Development^{}.
 Students must have identified and gained approval of community mentor/preceptor for the Translational Research Project with all contracts and site requirements completed prior to starting the Translational Research Project Development course.
 The student will select a practice setting based on his/her individual interest and expertise and conduct an assessment to identify opportunities for improvement.
 Building upon formative coursework, students are expected to synthesize theoretical, empirical, and clinical knowledge to analyze critical issues in current practice and identify a phenomenon of interest within their area of expertise.
 The student will analyze data, develop a theory-based project proposal, and define a research question(s) for a translational research project addressing a clinically relevant problem within a specific population.
 An IRB proposal will be submitted for approval of clinical project implementation.
-This course will include the systematic collection and evaluation of research
+This course will include the systematic collection and evaluation of research evidence through a comprehensive literature review and initial project proposal.
+The student will develop his/her project under the guidance of a faculty member and in conjunction with a community preceptor.
+Upon successful completion of the course the student will be awarded 180 clinical experiential Prerequisite: NURS 7000, 7001, 7005, 7006 Not designed for transfer

 NURS 7016 Leadership of Complex Healthcare Systems and Organizations.
 This course synthesizes leadership theory, behaviors, and organizational models within the context of the healthcare industry.
 Models of resource management, change process, gap analysis, strategic planning, and performance excellence are explored and applied.
-Based on these theories, models, and applications, the student will put the DNP role precepts into practice across complex health care organizations and system ....
-3 s.h.
+Based on these theories, models, and applications, the student will put the DNP role precepts into practice across complex health care organizations and system 3 s.h.
 Prerequisite: NURS 7000, 7001, 7005, 7006, 7011 Corequisite: NURS 7017

 NURS 7017 Healthcare Policy and Advocacy.
 This course examines the ethical, socioeconomic, political, legal, and power considerations in the development of local, state, and national health policy.
 This course prepares the student to critically evaluate the unique challenges influencing health care policy, the policy process, and issues concerning social injustice.
 An emphasis on professional values, advocacy, cultural diversity issues, and political activism assists the student to become influencers in policy formation and evaluation.
-A critical analysis of health policy will be completed, with the goal of developing leadership skills to identify, analyze, and influence policy at the Prerequisite: NURS 7000, 7001, 7005, 7006, 7011 Corequisite: NURS 7016
+A critical analysis of health policy will be completed, with the goal of developing leadership skills to identify, analyze, and influence policy at the Prerequisite: NURS 7000, 7001, 7005, 7006, 7011 Corequisite: NURS 7016 requirements and IRB approval completed prior to starting the Translational Research Project Implementation Course.
+In this course students will implement the translational project developed in the Translational Research Development course, incorporating knowledge from ethics, biophysical, psychosocial, analytical, and organizational sciences.
+A focus on transformational leadership in the practice setting to deliver advanced-level nursing services to individuals, families, communities, or systems is emphasized.
+The project will embody ethical, culturally sensitive, fiscally responsible, and politically sound principles to improve current and future health care outcomes of identified populations.
+The student will implement his/her project under the guidance of a faculty member, committee, and in conjunction with a community preceptor.
+This project will produce a tangible and deliverable scholarly manuscript derived from the practicum immersion experience which will be completed in the Translational Research Project Evaluation course.
+Upon successful completion of the course the student will be awarded 180 clinical Prerequisite: NURS 7000, 7001, 7005, 7006, 7011, 7012, 7016, 7017 Not designed for transfer